Friday, November 1, 2024

 • Expulsion from school

 Another prudential reason for not cheating is that it stifles the development of the cheater’s own potential.
 Cheaters cheat themselves out of their own possibilities.
 Oscar Lavant once observed: " It's not what you are, it's what you don't become."
-That's dead right.
+He's dead right.
 But cheating also involves what you are.
 Or, put another way, it defines what you really are.
 As Emerson noted; "As a man chooses, so is he."

 We see, then, that there are solid practical reasons not to cheat.